cacophony-wj/LeS/BODYSLIDE.md

 6. Close and re-open the inventory.
 7. Click on _AddItemMenu - Search_.
 8. Type in _Schlong_ and click on _Equipable Schlong_ (yes it is misspelled).
-9. If you are running _Light But Kinky_ be sure to configure _Cursed Loot_ as per the instructions first or you will cover the schlong in shame when you go naked.
+9. Be sure to configure _Cursed Loot_ as per the instructions first or you will cover the schlong in shame when you go naked.
 10. Equip the schlong from your inventory.
 11. Open the console with the _tilde_ key (`).
 12. Type in _TFC_.